 Armstrong Elementary School also teaches students that in order to become responsible individuals, we must reach out to others.
 Each year at Christmas the faculty and staff, business partners, and Santa Helpers provide Christmas toys and gifts for numerous families in need.
+To help others in our community and beyond, our students also participate in many goodwill and fundraising activities such as: Goodies for Soldiers, Jump Rope for Heart,, Canned Food Drive, Community Blood Drive and Juvenile Diabetes.
 Armstrong faculty members have made donations to the United Way and sponsored canned food drives for local food pantries along with Toys for Tots during the holiday season.
 In addition, we assist Berea First Baptist Church by providing week end food bags for many families in our community.